 How much does it cost to run a sauna and steam room?

 Before deciding if you are going to commit to buying.
-You not only want to know how much it will cost initially.
+You not only want to know how much a sauna and steam room will cost initially.
 But how much it is going to cost to run a sauna and steam room per month.

 You wouldn’t buy a car if you couldn’t afford to put petrol in it.
-And you shouldn’t install a sauna or a steam room if you can’t afford to run it monthly.
-Otherwise, the money spent on installing it will be a waste, instead of an investment.
+And you shouldn’t install a sauna or a steam room before knowing if you can afford to use it.

 But, the good news is that saunas and steam rooms require very little maintenance.
 Because of this, it is surprisingly economical to run a sauna and steam room.